Someone who is:A U.S. citizen or legal resident for at least five consecutive years.

 There is also the Medicare Advantage Dis-enrollment Period between January 1 and February 14th each year.
 During this period, you may drop a Medicare Advantage plan and return to Original Medicare, Parts A and B. And, you may also enroll in a prescription drug plan, Part D.

-Starting in 2019, there will be a new enrollment period from January 1st to March 31st when you can switch your Medicare Advantage plan to another Medicare Advantage plan; or return to Original Medicare and enroll in a prescription drug plan.
+Finally, there is an enrollment period from January 1st to March 31st when you can switch your Medicare Advantage plan to another Medicare Advantage plan; or return to Original Medicare and enroll in a prescription drug plan.